11 recommended tools for media relations

 9. BuzzSumo: Journalist Profiles

-BuzzSumo is a content marketing and influencer platform that most PR practitioners might already be familiar with.
-The company recently launched its Journalist Profiles feature, which helps companies collect and build relevant media lists from BuzzSumo’s database radar.
+BuzzSumo is a content marketing platform that offers unique media tools examples, such as its Journalist Profiles feature, which helps PR teams build relevant media lists.

 Journalist Profiles is available with both paid and free packages.
 Prices for paid plans start from US$99 per month.